 Why crowd control is more than just security

-Poor crowd control is immediately apparent.
-People are waiting at the entrance while the foyer is empty.
-The line for the bar stretches all the way up the stairs.
-Everyone rushes to the restrooms at the same time after the plenary session.
-It feels chaotic, hectic, and unprofessional.
-And that’s exactly right—because it could have been done differently.
+Poor crowd control is immediately apparent: guests are waiting at the entrance while the foyer is empty.
+The line for the bar stretches up the stairs, and everyone rushes to the restrooms at once after the plenary session.
+It feels chaotic and unprofessional.
+And that’s exactly right, because it could have been done differently.

-Effective crowd control is seamless.
-Guests know exactly where to go.
-The flow of people moves naturally.
-There are no bottlenecks.
-And if something unexpected does go wrong, there’s a protocol in place.
-This article explains how to professionally manage the flow of people at a business event—from the initial plan to the emergency procedure.
+Effective crowd control is seamless: guests know where to go, the flow of people moves naturally, and there are no bottlenecks.
+And if something does go wrong unexpectedly, there’s a protocol in place.
+This article explains how to manage crowds professionally at a business event: from the initial plan to the emergency procedure.

 Capacity Planning: Start with the Right Numbers